 That sounds like a challenging situation.
 A parent could first report the children missing with the police.
 If you can afford one, you might consider hiring a private investigator to help locate the temporary guardian and children.
 Skip tracing services are also available (Google "skip tracing...Read more »

 Her new boyfriend into our house.
 We are joint tenants on the deed/title.
 I'm the only one on the mortgage.
 What are my legal options?
 Can she take any liability for the mortgage or payment?
 Or should I prove that I am the only one who made payments on the house?
-And I can prove that she can't...
+And I can prove that she...
 Read more »

 It is hard to answer your questions without additional facts.
 If you are still legally married, then the title as joint tenancy will usually remain.
 In a divorce, the court will typically award allocation of assets and debts, including equity in a house and any outstanding mortgage.
 The divorce...Read more »